-Periodontal (Gum Disease) Therapy - Massapequa Park, NY • Long Island
+Periodontal (Gum) Disease Treatment Massapequa Park • Long Island

-Patient receiving dental treatment Periodontal disease, more commonly known as gum disease, is actually the most common dental problem in the entire world, and it’s also one of the most damaging.
-Early symptoms can be very mild and even unnoticeable (more on this below), but left untreated, it can often lead to tooth loss.
-It’s also been shown to drastically increase a person’s risk of developing other systemic diseases, including heart disease, diabetes, pregnancy issues and dementia.
+Periodontal disease, more commonly known as gum disease, is the most common dental problem in the entire world, and it’s also one of the most damaging.
+Early symptoms can be very mild and even unnoticeable, but left untreated, it can often lead to tooth loss.
+It’s also been shown to drastically increase a person’s risk of developing other systemic diseases, including heart disease, diabetes, pregnancy issues, and dementia.

-At our practice, Dr. Mohr and our team will keep a close eye on your gums at every visit, and should we spot a problem, we’ll quickly be able to take care of it with our periodontal therapy treatments.
+At our practice, our team will keep a close eye on your gums at every visit, and should we spot a problem, we’ll quickly be able to take care of it with our multiple options for gum disease treatment in Massapequa Park.

 • Treat & Correct Underlying Issues Before Tooth Loss